mjfactor/Inventory-Management-System/README.md

 2. Navigate into the directory: `cd invetorysystem`
 3. Build the project: `main`

+## Database Setup

+This application uses a MySQL database to store inventory data.
+Follow these steps to set up the database:

+1. Download and install XAMPP from the [official website](https://www.apachefriends.org/index.html).
+2. Start the XAMPP control panel and start the Apache and MySQL modules.
+3. Open a web browser and navigate to `http://localhost/phpmyadmin`.
+4. In the phpMyAdmin interface, click on the `Import` tab.
+5. Click `Choose File` and navigate to the `inventory.sql` file in the project directory.
+6. Click `Go` to import the database.

+**The program will not work if the database is not set up correctly.**

 ## Usage
 To use the Inventory System, follow these steps:

 1. Run the application: `java -jar target/invetorysystem-1.0-SNAPSHOT.jar`